SAP-samples/sme-partner-reference-application/Tutorials/71-Multi-Tenancy-Service-Broker.md

     - Download the @sap/sbf package and add it to your service broker by executing the command:
     `npm install @sap/sbf`

-    > Note: Make sure you execute the aboce commands in the project root folder [author-readings-mt](../Applications/author-readings-mt)
+    > Note: Make sure you execute the above command in the project root folder [author-readings-mt](../Applications/author-readings-mt)

 3. Add the service broker start command
     - Edit the [package.json](../Applications/author-readings-mt/broker/package.json) file and add the start command in section scripts: